maxrt101/ff/README.md

 ```

 References and functions.
-If you want to pass a reference to value, use `ref` on an argument.
+If you want to pass variable reference to a function, use `ref` on an argument.

 ```
 fn modify(x: int) -> {